Ken Langone: Philanthropy

 Langone and his wife were early signatories to The Giving Pledge.

 Langone has donated $300 million to the NYU School of Medicine and NYU Medical Center (later named NYU Langone Health in his honor); this includes a $100 million pledge in 2018 toward a $450 million program to make tuition free for all medical students at the NYU School of Medicine.
 Langone has been a member of the boards of trustees of NYU Langone Health, the Harlem Children's Zone, the Robin Hood Foundation, and the Center for Strategic and International Studies.
 He was a member of the Bucknell University board of trustees from 1981 to 1996; he and his wife gave $11 million to the university in 1999, to fund a new athletics center, and approximately $42 million to the university between 2013 and 2017.

 In 2019, he donated over $5 million to the Animal Medical Center in New York City.

 Awards and honors

 In 2024, Langone received the Golden Plate Award of the American Academy of Achievement.

 In popular media

 Langone is portrayed by actor Ray Iannicelli in the 2017 HBO Films production The Wizard of Lies.
-In the film, Langone rejects an offer to invest money in the schemes of convicted Wall Street swindler Bernie Madoff.
+A scene in the film portrays a real-life event in which Langone rejected a fraudulent investment offer by Wall Street swindler Bernie Madoff several weeks before his arrest.

 Langone is extensively featured in the documentary Client 9: The Rise and Fall of Eliot Spitzer where he discusses his fierce rivalry with former New York Governor Eliot Spitzer.